delegator/improvedmerge/README.md

 This Magento CE 1.x extension provides some opinionated improvements for merged JavaScript and CSS.

 ## :white_check_mark: Features

+ - No runtime dependencies
  - Uses file contents to compute the asset hash instead of file names, which makes cachebusting more reliable
- - Upgrades from `md5` to `sha1` hash function when generating filenames
+ - Uses `sha1` hash function to generate filenames
- - Minifies JavaScript and CSS using the same compressors as [Magento 2][magento-2]
  - Writes a `.gz` version of the asset file to disk, so that Nginx can send precompressed files (requires  [`ngx_http_gzip_static_module`][nginx-gzip-static])

 ## :warning: Features that can easily break things if misconfigured

  - Adds the `crossorigin="anonymous"` attribute to all `<script>` tags.
 This allows error reporting when scripts are served from a different hostname, such as a CDN.

  When serving `.js` assets, You MUST provide a value for the `Access-Control-Allow-Origin` HTTP header, otherwise browsers will reject the download.

+## :no_entry: Non-Features

+ - Asset minification.
+PHP is not good at performing this task.

 # Installing